Back to overview

 What Is Really At Stake

 Rule of law sounds abstract until courts, media, prosecutors, public contracts, and civil rights stop working neutrally.
 The real stake is whether power can be checked.
+This week, the first audit point is the same institutional rule would still be defended if partisan control flipped tomorrow.

 Behind The Scene

 Governments often frame scrutiny as sovereignty.
 Brussels frames it as standards.
 Citizens judge it through corruption, unfair courts, media capture, and whether ordinary people can challenge authority.
+The recurring blind spot here is whether the same institutional rule would still be defended if partisan control flipped tomorrow.

 How Society Is Reacting